What Is a Product Marketing Manager? Job Description and Salary

 What does a product marketing manager do?

-To do this, the PMM will focus on three levels of the sales funnel:
+That means the PMM will focus on three levels of the sales funnel:

-3. Conversion and Retention: Converting potential customers into paying customers for one-time purchases and keeping existing customers loyal through subscription models or add-on purchases (when appropriate).
+3. Conversion and Retention.
+Converting potential customers into paying customers for one-time purchases and keeping existing customers loyal through subscription models or add-on purchases (when appropriate).

 It’s worth noting that from one company (or campaign) to the next, the responsibilities and expectations placed on a product marketing manager may differ.